antonioribeiro/version/README.md

 ## Features

-### Easily control you app version using a YAML config file
+### Easily control you app version using a YAML config file (located in config/version.yml after publishing)

 ``` yaml
 version: